Royal Muskoka Hotel: History

-Although it was opened in August 1901, the hotel was completed the following year.
+Although it was opened in August 1901, the hotel was not completed the following year.
 It accommodated 350 guests and the final construction cost was $171,908.25.
 The Venetian design featured two three-storey guest wings that were connected in the center by a main building.
 Two towers flanked the main block and offered panoramic views of the lake.
 The main building included a central rotunda and a three-storey verandah.
 Jarvis's design borrowed many elements from the winter resorts in Florida built by Henry Flagler.
 The property also had three cottages, riding stables, tennis courts, a nine-hole golf course, and lawn bowling greens.
 A boathouse and wharf were provided for the steamers to deliver and pick up guests.
-The Muskoka Lakes Navigation Company built its flagship the SS Sagamo specifically to cope with the guests travelling to the hotel.
+The Muskoka Lakes Navigation Company built its flagship the SS Sagamo specifically to ferry guests travelling to and from the hotel.

 From 1901 to 1929, the hotel was full during the June-to-September season.
 Guests came from the élite of society and included dignitaries and royalty.
 On 2 August 1914, Prime Minister Sir Robert Borden was staying at the hotel when he was summoned to return to Ottawa before the British Empire entered World War I.

-After the Wall Street Crash of 1929 and the beginning of the Great Depression, the Royal struggled for much of the next decade.
+After the Wall Street crash of 1929 and the beginning of the Great Depression, the Royal struggled for much of the next decade.
 During World War II business picked up due to the impossibility of travel to Europe.
 However, when the war ended business slowed again.
 In 1946, Gordon Douglas Fairley gained control of the shipping company and the hotel.
 He renovated the structure, at which time capacity was reduced to 175.
 Poor marketing also led to a decline in patronage.